 Solar pumps are also well suited for areas where other power sources are either unavailable or too costly to access.
-The most relevant applications include irrigation, livestock drinking water, and reservoir regulation in ponds and lakes.
+The most relevant applications include crop irrigation, refilling of livestock water basins, and reservoir regulation in ponds and lakes.

-Solar powered pumps are useful for supplying gravity-fed systems and distributing stored water.
+Solar-powered pumps are useful for supplying gravity-fed systems and distributing stored water.
 Pumps can be used in surface water or groundwater sources.

 For very deep water or high flow rate requirements, solar water pumps are no longer economically competitive.
-Even if functional, using the systems closer to their upward limit puts undue strain on the pump components, which only hastens the need to service or replace the system.
+Even if functional, using the systems closer to their upward limit increases wear and tear on pump components, which only hastens the need to service or replace the system.

 Regardless of the power load, the solar array and pump will need regular attention and will need to be periodically upgraded.

-Although the longevity of such systems may be limited, there are plenty of practical, cost effective applications to justify the investment.
+Although the longevity of such systems may be limited, there are plenty of practical, cost-effective applications to justify the investment.